DejaOS/DejaOS/examples/dxHttpServer/README.md

 - dxHttpServer.js
 - libvbar-m-dxhttpcserver.so (embedded mongoose)

-> Ensure these 2 files are included in the dxmoudles subdirectory under the project root directory
+> Ensure these 2 files are included in the dxmodules subdirectory under the project root directory

 ## 3. Dependencies
 - None

-## 3. Compatible Devices
+## 4. Compatible Devices
 Compatible with all devices running dejaOS v2.0+

-## 4. Usage
+## 5. Usage
 ### Initialization

 - `httpserver.init()`